savva-k/testing-spring-boot-applications-demystified-workshop/README.md

 - [ ] ZIP Version to share for non-git Users
 - [ ] Workshop infos, links for attendees on my company website
+- [ ] Prepare template for the certificate of completion

 ## Workshop Slots